devalih/StatsTrack/README.md

         <ol>
             <li>
-                Choose the number(type?) of the climbing wall from a drop-down menu, each wall has it's points.(If some partipant has finished it, he gains poits according to the wall's points.)
+                Choose the number(type?) of the climbing wall from a drop-down menu, each wall has its points.(If some participant has finished it, he gains points according to the wall's points.)
             </li>
             <li>